 Although it is not necessary, you may find one of the forms below useful for applying for access to your records:

 - Child - GP practice records

-- Adult – out of hours records
+- Adult - out-of-hours / urgent care records

-- Child – out of hours records
+- Child - out-of-hours / urgent care records

 Keeping information up-to-date

-gtd healthcare has obligations under the Data Protection Act to keep information we have generated about you accurate and up to date.
+gtd healthcare has obligations under GDPR to keep information we have generated about you accurate and up to date.
 If you consider that any part of the information held in your record is inaccurate, you can apply in writing to have this amended providing evidence as to the correct details.
 If we agree that the information is incorrect, the alteration will be made.
 If we are not satisfied that the information is incorrect, a note will be made of the information you consider is inaccurate.
 You will be given a copy of either the correction or the note.